NixOS/rfcs/rfcs/0132-use-meson-to-build-nix.md

   It would keep the current code confusing and harder to work with.

-- Other building systems (cmake, waf, scons etc.)
+- Other building systems (cmake, waf, premake etc.)
   - Their strenghts and weaknesses should be evaluated.
-    - Tools like waf and scons are strongly discouraged, because they are tied to other programming languages, bringing the bootstrap concerns already discussed above.
+    - Tools strongly tied to other programming languages are strongly discouraged, because they further complexifies the bootstrap route as discussed above.
+Namely, waf is basically a Python libraries, whereas premake is a Lua library.
+    - Cmake has many noteworthy advantages:
+      - Can generates Make- and Ninja-compatible scripts;
+      - Supports Windows NT
+      - Supports typical high level idiomatic constructions

 # Unresolved questions
 [unresolved]: #unresolved-questions